scriptpapi/scikit-CP/README.md

 Simulation scripts:
  + Random Walker Population

+ # Maintenance
+scikit-CP is continuosly maintained, and new physics areas and features will be always added.
+For Any bug encountered, please raise a new issue through the issue tracker.

  # See Also
  Here are also other great projects that inspired scikit-CP to be made: